Soypoetic/Phase-1-Project/README.md

   Description
 This is my Flatiron Frontend Phase 1 project.
 The project aims to build a web application using HTML, CSS, and JavaScript to showcase the skills I've learned during the first phase of the Flatiron Frontend curriculum.

+Installation
+To run this project locally, follow these steps:

 Clone the repository:
 bash